ExpressenAB/exp-containership/README.md

 To define deploy hooks, we utilze the pre/post feature built into the npm script task.
 You can define your own scripts and/or use the ones that come with exp-deploy described below.

 #### Pre
-Certain environments are extra sensitive (I'm looking at you "production"...), and you want to assert that everything is just perfect before you proceed with the deployment.
+Certain environments are extra sensitive, and you want to assert that everything up to standrards before you proceed with the deployment.
 Exp-config provides a number of hooks that can be used for this:

 * ``exp-deploy-ensure-unmodified`` - ensures that everything is commited to git
 * ``exp-deploy-ensure-master`` - ensure that we deploy only from the master branch.